SumanthRH/SkyRL/skyrl-train/docs/examples/flash_rl.rst

 .. warning::

    FlashRL integration is experimental.
 While generation times can improve for large models with quantization, we've observed that the time spent in weight syncing is much higher with FlashRL for fp8.
-This negates most of the benefits of fp8 inference.
-The slowdown is primarily due to slow weight quantization in vLLM's ``process_weights_after_loading`` function.
-We are actively working on improving this.
+This negates some of the benefits of fp8 inference.
+The slowdown is primarily due to slow weight quantization in vLLM's ``process_weights_after_loading`` function and we are actively working on improving this.